What is a guaranteed minimum pension (GMP)?

 It is best to ask your scheme exactly how much you will receive, as the calculation is not a simple one.

-Can I take a lump sum?
+Can I take a lump sum from my GMP?

 If you want extra flexibility as to how to access the GMP portion of your retirement savings, then you will need to transfer it.